-The spaceport is located in the desert steppe of Baikonur, about 200 kilometres east of the Aral Sea and north of the river Syr Darya.
-It is near the Tyuratam railway station and is about 90 metres above sea level.
+The spaceport is located in the desert steppe of Baikonur, about 200 kilometers east of the Aral Sea and north of the river Syr Darya.
+It is near the Tyuratam railway station and is about 90 meters above sea level.

 Baikonur Cosmodrome is currently leased by the Kazakh Government to Russia until 2050, and is managed jointly by the Roscosmos State Corporation and the Russian Aerospace Forces.